hashicorp/terraform-provider-kubernetes/website/docs/r/ingress.html.markdown

 ~> By default, the provider ignores any labels whose key names end with *kubernetes.io*.
 This is necessary because such labels can be mutated by server-side components and consequently cause a perpetual diff in the Terraform plan output.
 If you explicitly specify any such labels in the configuration template then Terraform will consider these as normal resource attributes and manage them as expected (while still avoiding the perpetual diff problem).
 More info: http://kubernetes.io/docs/user-guide/labels
 * `name` - (Optional) Name of the service, must be unique.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+For more info: http://kubernetes.io/docs/user-guide/identifiers#names
 * `namespace` - (Optional) Namespace defines the space within which name of the service must be unique.

 #### Attributes